Call (520) 820-4757 for a free consultation!

 The person legally entitled to administer the estate, AKA executor.

-One or more persons can be named in a will or if no will exists, a close heir (spouse, adult child, parent, sibling) can be named or even a contracted professional such as a fiduciary.
-The court has final say who is executor -- prioritizing those named in the will first, then on to the closest relatives.
+One or more persons can be named in a will or if no will exists, a close heir (spouse, adult child, parent, sibling) or a contracted professional such as a fiduciary.
+The court has final say who is executor, prioritizing those named in the will then on to the closest relatives.

 It is the court-supervised legal process of validating a will (if one exists), identifying and valuing a deceased person's assets, paying their debts and taxes, and distributing the remaining property to heirs or beneficiaries.
 It ensures assets are transferred correctly, but can be lengthy, costly, and public, leading many to use estate planning tools like trusts or beneficiary designations.